Conferences

 May 25 and September 2, 2021, held virtually

 Continuing with TARII’s cultural heritage preservation series, TARII welcomed a group of scholars to discuss the protection and preservation of Iraq’s ancient cultural heritage over two parts.
 The first discussion was moderated by Dr. Jean Evans with remarks given by Dr. Patty Gerstenblith, Dr. Katharyn Hanson, and Riyadh Hatem Mohammed.
-The second discussion was moderated by Dr. Zaid Alrawi, who was joined by Dr. Zainab Bahrani, Dr. Lanah Haddad, Dr. Abdulameer Al-Hamdani, Dr. Mohammad Sabri, and Ali Ubaid.
+The second discussion was moderated by Dr. Zaid Alrawi, who was joined by Dr. Zainab Bahrani, Lanah Haddad, Dr. Abdulameer Al-Hamdani, Dr. Mohammad Sabri, and Ali Obaid.
 They discussed the current state of training, site security, museum storage and documentation, and object trafficking; and the role of the international community.

 Protecting Iraq's Modern Cultural Heritage: Modern Art, Historic Architecture, and Documentary Collections